 (a) A source may not be operated after the expiration date of a permit, unless any of the following occur prior to the expiration date of the permit:

-(A) A timely and complete application for renewal or for an Oregon Title V Operating Permit has been submitted; or
+(A) A timely and complete application for renewal has been submitted; or

-(B) Another type of permit (ACDP or Oregon Title V Operating Permit) has been issued authorizing operation of the source.
+(B) Another type of permit, ACDP or Oregon Title V Operating Permit, has been issued authorizing operation of the source.

+(b) If a timely and complete renewal application has been submitted, the existing permit will remain in effect until final action has been taken on the renewal application to issue or deny a permit.

-(b) For a source operating under an ACDP or Oregon Title V Operating Permit, a requirement established in an earlier ACDP remains in effect notwithstanding expiration of the ACDP, unless the provision expires by its terms or unless the provision is modified or terminated according to the procedures used to establish the requirement initially.
+(c) For a source operating under an ACDP or Oregon Title V Operating Permit, a requirement established in an earlier ACDP remains in effect notwithstanding expiration of the ACDP, unless the provision expires by its terms or unless the provision is modified or terminated according to the procedures used to establish the requirement initially.

 (2) Automatic Termination.
 A permit is automatically terminated upon: